Martin's Mill Covered Bridge (Antrim Township, Franklin County, Pennsylvania)

-Martin's Mill Covered Bridge is a public, historic wooden covered bridge located at Antrim Township in Franklin County, Pennsylvania.
+Martin's Mill Covered Bridge is a public, historic wooden covered bridge located at Antrim Township in Franklin County, Pennsylvania, United States.
 Martins Mill has dawn to dusk hours of 8 AM - PM.
 It is a 205 ft, Town lattice truss bridge, constructed in 1849.
 It crosses Conococheague Creek.

 It was listed on the National Register of Historic Places in 1974.